ValeLang/Vale/docs/SeparatedFFI.md

  * regionGeneration (32b)
  * typePointer: an itable pointer (if interface) or type info pointer (if struct) (64b)
  * offsetToGeneration (16b)
+ * scopeTetherMask (16b)

-To make it fit in 32 bytes (256b), we'll need to scatter the offset into the unused bits.
+To make it fit in 32 bytes (256b), we'll need to scatter the offset and mask into the unused bits.
 There are some unused bits in:

- * objectPointer top 8 bits
+ * objectPointer needs only 56, can lose top 8 bits
- * regionPointer top 8 bits, low 4 bits
+ * regionPointer needs only 52, can lose top 8 bits and low 4 bits
- * typePointer top 8 bits, low 4 bits
+ * typePointer needs only 52, can top 8 bits and low 4 bits

-For now, we'll put it in the top 8 bits of objectPointer and regionPointer.
+We'll shrink those to 56, 52, and 52 bits each.
+Should barely fit into 32B.
+We'll let LLVM handle the packing.

+(This also means, the region pointer must end in 4 zeros, meaning regions need to be at a 16-byte alignment.
+See RMB16BA.)

 With this, given an existing region, we can conjure a reference to an object in there.

+We *might* be able to get rid of the region generation.
+We might scramble generations of any objects leaving their regions, so it could be said that if the generation check passes, the region check will too.
+We might not be doing that however (it would be nice to sometimes not need to scramble generations) so make sure first.